Nuwara Eliya The Hill Country, Sri Lanka Travel Guide

 Wettest period due to monsoon.
 Persistent rain impacts outdoor plans.
 Fog is common.

 Tea plantation visits and tours are enjoyable year-round.
-Clearer skies when there isn't any rain make for better views, but misty conditions during the wet season also create an unique ambiance for tea factory tours.
+Clearer skies when there is no rain make for better views, but misty conditions during the wet season also produce an unique ambiance for tea factory tours.

 Jan-Mar (dry, clear skies).